-How to Keep Money From Ruining Your Relationship
+How to Know If Your Partner Is Financially ‘Cheating’ in Your Relationship

 For some couples, this process will be a lot trickier.
 Researchers have found that people often marry those with opposite financial tendencies, particularly when they’re extreme (compulsive savers marry compulsive spenders, and vice versa — the “opposites attract” maxim is actually true, in this case).
 This sets up an inherent conflict when it comes to determining rules for how finances will be handled.
 But instead of just hoping for the best, or believing that your partner’s good financial habits will fix your own bad ones, you need to start where you are.
 And ultimately, everyone makes the occasional boneheaded purchase that they’d rather no one knew about.
 The ability for a loved one to shrug it off and keep going is what long-term relationships are built on.

 Obviously, I’m not saying that lies should get swept under the rug, and not all financial infidelity is created equal.
 But how do you know the difference between a relatively harmless untruth, and something that can’t be resolved?
 “When a person has a continued pattern of lying, and it happens over and over despite repeated conversations about how they shouldn’t do it, that’s when you need to have some serious concerns,” says Mong.
 “Sometimes the issue is much deeper.”
+If that’s the case, spare yourself the trouble: No amount of organization, budgeting, or wishful thinking will help.
+Cut and run.